 What does “Direct Patient Care Experience” mean?

-We are looking for patient care experience that include responsibilities such as taking patient vital signs, administering medication, attending to patient’s personal hygiene needs, drawing blood, dressing wounds, etc. We value situations where you have been actively responsible for the care of an individual/patient.
+We are looking for patient care experience that includes responsibilities such as taking patient vital signs, administering medication, attending to patient’s personal hygiene needs, drawing blood, dressing wounds, etc. We value situations where you have been actively responsible for the care of an individual/patient.
 Examples of positions that may provide opportunities to gain this experience include CNA, PCA, Phlebotomist, or EMT.

 What does “service to the underserved” mean?

 In keeping with the Augsburg College mission to nurture future leaders in service to the world, the Physician Assistant studies program favors applicants whose experience demonstrates a commitment to underserved communities; disadvantaged, minority, or under-represented populations.
 Applicants should have a strong record of commitment to the community through work with homeless shelters, disabled individuals, inner city youth organizations, church or civic group missions, minority populations, rural medicine programs, and other organizations with similar goals.